1

 Use the keyboard microphone in the transcript box on iPhone Safari.

-Say one medication order at a time, then tap Next Medication between orders.
+Say one medication order at a time.
+Tap Next Medication between orders.

 Enter Hospital Discharge Medications